Final tally: Obama created 11.3 million jobs

 The unemployment rate peaked at 10% and is now back down to 4.7% -- a level many consider normal for a healthy economy.

+"The economy is at full employment.
+This is it," says Chris Rupkey, chief financial economist at MUFG Union Bank.
+"The pool is all but drained especially for skilled workers."

 There is an ongoing debate about how "good" the jobs added were.
-Almost all of them were so-called service jobs.
-Some of those are high-paying like nursing and tech.
-Others are low-wage, like retail and restaurant jobs.
+Almost all of the employment gains under Obama were so-called service jobs.
+Some of those are high-paying like nursing and tech, but others are low-wage, like retail and restaurant jobs.
+One economist found that 47% of the jobs created under Obama are in the "high-wage" category.

 One of Obama's regrets is that he wasn't able to do more to reduce inequality in America.